Pi-Star Set Up

 On the left is the basic dashboard after you put in all you information in the configuration page.
 In the Modes Selected section,

-DMR is in green meaning that DMR is up and running.
-If it was red that would mean there is something wrong (with the settings in the configuration or even Internet connection or the Pi is in reset mode).
+DMR is in GREEN meaning that DMR is up and running.
+If it was RED that would mean there is something wrong (with the settings in the configuration or even Internet connection or the Pi is in

-In the Network Status section, DMR Net is green indicates that every thing is up and running.
-If it was a yellow color that usually means you BrandMeister password is wrong or not entered.
+In the Network Status section, DMR Net is GREEN indicates that every thing is up and running.
+If it was a YELLOW color that

 In the Radio Info section: